pablocelayes/theophilus-clairo-takuya/myREADME.md

 ### Hyperaparameter tuning
 - I struggled for a while because tuned results were worse than out-of-the-box performance.
 Then I realized I wasn't passing sample weights to gridsearch.
 - Some simplifications I did for the sake of running time:
 	- The chosen grid is very simplistic
 	- I'm using only 3 folds.
 Usually I use 4 or 5 if there's enough data and time.
 	- I'm using grid search, but in a real-life scenario I would prefer some bayesian optimizer like hyperopt.

- - Hyperparameter grid
+- Hyperparameter grid:

 ```
 {